 In late December 1902, when Carnegie had returned to Pittsburgh, Holland explained that finding a comparable specimen was unlikely, and would be expensive even if luck was on their side.
 He was able to persuade Carnegie that a cast of their existing specimen would be a more practical gift (Nieuwland 2019:58).
 Holland arranged the details in correspondence with E. Ray Lankester, his counterpart at the British Museum (Natural History).

-To defray the high cost of producing the cast, Holland suggested that the molds could be used to create multiple casts which Carnegie could gift to other heads of state — and idea that appealed greatly to Carnegie.
+To defray the high cost of producing the cast, Holland suggested that the molds could be used to create multiple casts which Carnegie could gift to other heads of state — and idea that appealed greatly to Carnegie as it allowed him to instrumentalise Diplodocus to gain support from those potentated for peace arbitration, the main focus of his philanthropy at this time.

 Starting in 1903 and running through into 1904, the Carnegie Museum made molds of the Diplodocus bones, and the first set of casts from these molds.
-(Some bones had to be sculpted, because the originals were either absent or in too poor a condition for the molding process.)
+(Some bones had to be sculpted, because the originals were either absent, too complex, or in too poor a condition for the molding process.)
 The work was led by Arthur Coggeshall, the chief preparator of fossils at the Carnegie museum, who was also in charge of designing the armature to carry the cast bones.
 A crew of Italian plasterers led by Serafino Agostini was employed, thanks to their expertise in casting artworks and Agostini’s experience at the AMNH (Nieuwland 2019:71).

 In late June of 1904, the cast created for the British Museum was temporarily mounted as a trial at the Pittsburgh Exposition Society Hall — see photograph in Nieuwland 2019:figure 3.1.
 The skeleton was shown to an invited party on 29th June, then to the public on the 30th, before being disassembled again on the 2nd July.
 On the very next day, Hatcher died of typhoid fever at only 42 years of age — but he had at least seen the skeleton that he had described in its mounted state before his death (Holland 1906:226).
 The Carnegie Museum’s Diplodocus cast was therefore (albeit briefly) the first mounted sauropod in the world, six months ahead of the AMNH’s composite Brontosaurus, AMNH 460, which was to be unveiled on 16th February 1905 (Brinkman 2010:104).